security-force-monitor/research-handbook/source/source-source-specific.rst

 Description
 ~~~~~~~~~~~

-The unique 32 character code assigned of the publication that issued the source.
+The unique 32-character code assigned of the publication that issued the source.

 Attribute type
 ~~~~~~~~~~~~~~